Skip to main content

 RBD is a risk factor for Parkinson's and other brain diseases.
 Not everyone with RBD gets Parkinson’s disease.
 But in some people, RBD is one of the earliest symptoms of Parkinson's.

-The Parkinson's Progression Markers Initiative is recruiting people with RBD.
-PPMI is a landmark study sponsored by The Michael J. Fox Foundation.
-It aims to better understand and measure Parkinson's disease, including before movement symptoms begin.
-This information could lead to new treatments.
+The Parkinson's Progression Markers Initiative (PPMI) is a landmark study sponsored by The Michael J. Fox Foundation.
+PPMI aims to better understand and measure Parkinson's disease, including its earliest stages before movement symptoms begin.
+Examining Parkinson's risk factors like RBD can provide information that could lead to new treatments.

 Through PPMI, scientists also could learn more about the biology and experience of RBD.